hacknlove/angular-fullstack-dev/README.md

 ### TODO

-[] Improve the skeleton to connect with mongo containers
+[x] Improve the skeleton to connect with mongo containers

-[] Change automatically the livereload browser listening port
+[x] Change automatically the livereload browser listening port

+[] The livereload server should response

 [] Include a Dockerfile in the skeleton to build a ready to use image